MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/federal-reserve.md

 ## Reducing Spin on <i>Red Balloon, Blue Sky</i> Conversations

 You have been there.
 Someone says that you need to change some spacing on the "Card Component".
-Your developer opens up their fancy design system and low and behold there's four different cards that have different spacing on the four break points that you support.
+Your developer opens up their fancy design system and low and behold there's four different cards that have different spacing on the four breakpoints that you support.
 Everyone is crunched for time because you're trying to do more with less (but somehow you always do less with more, isn't that funny?), so your development team makes a quick change and deploys it.
 Looks good on my machine, ship it.

 A couple of weeks later the Creative Director adds a comment to the ticket: "Not seeing this updated.
 Let me know if you need any help."

-Oh no. The developer is far from when they made the change that they can't quite remember <i>what</i> they change, and now they have to make another change.
+Oh no. So much time has passed since the developer has made the change that they can't quite remember <i>what</i> they changed, and now they have to make another change.

 <div style="text-align: center;"><strong>Now you've created some visual tech debt.</strong></div>

 <div style="font-size: 100px; text-align: center;">🎉🥳🎉</div>

 <strong>How can we fix this?</strong> During my time at the Federal Reserve Bank of Minneapolis I created a couple of tools to help reduce this spin.
-Instead of having our wireframes as pdf's on the server, the names of the components in the design system, and the back end code naming their components in different ways I created a tool based on <a href="https://meyerweb.com/eric/thoughts/2017/11/27/generating-wireframe-boxes-with-css-and-html5/">Eric Meyer's Generating Wireframe Boxes with CSS and HTML5</a> that allowed each and every componenent we created to have a consistent nomenclature across multiple projects and code repositories.
+Instead of having our wireframes as pdf's on the server, the names of the components in the design system, and the back end code naming their components in different ways I created a tool based on <a href="https://meyerweb.com/eric/thoughts/2017/11/27/generating-wireframe-boxes-with-css-and-html5/">Eric Meyer's Generating Wireframe Boxes with CSS and HTML5</a> that allowed each and every component we created to have a consistent nomenclature across multiple projects and code repositories.

 <p class="lead-p">In short...
 I baked the wireframes INTO the website, and with a couple lines of CSS and Javascript, anyone could toggle "Wireframe Mode", eliminate spin, and start speaking the same language.</p>